 - Friday is for your legs and abs.

-But is that actually an effective way to train?
+But is that an effective way to train?
 Not really.
-When we stimulate a muscle, muscle protein synthesis rises for around 48 hours (at least for beginners).
-That means that if we stimulate our chest on Monday, it will grow until Wednesday.
+When we stimulate a muscle, muscle-protein synthesis rises for around 48 hours (at least for beginners).
+That means if we stimulate our chest on Monday, it will grow until Wednesday.
 And then the growth will stop until we train our chest again.
-So if we want to stimulate a maximal amount of muscle growth, we should train each muscle around three times per week.
+So if we want to stimulate maximal muscle growth, we should train each muscle around three times per week.
 So why were these bodybuilding routines only stimulating our muscles once per week?

 In a 2000 study by McLester, the researchers took experienced male lifters and put them on a workout routine made up of three workouts per week.
 Both groups did the same exercises, the same number of sets, and the same number of repetitions per set, giving them identical training volume.
 The only difference was that one group had their lifts organized into full-body workouts, whereas the other group was doing a chest day, back day, and leg day.
 After twelve weeks of working out, the participants doing the full-body workout routine increased their muscle mass by 8%, whereas the group doing the push/pull/legs split only increased their muscle mass by 1%.

 We had been doing a push/pull/legs split, so reading this study was a real game-changer for me.
 By training each muscle three times per week, these study participants got steady growth throughout the week.
 By doing fewer sets per workout, the muscle damage was no longer crippling, resulting in less muscle repair and more muscle growth.